 Let me give you another, hopefully easier to understand joke: ‘when Chuck Norris goes bathing, he is not the one who gets wet, but it is the sea which becomes Chuck Norris.’

-If you like our column, why don’t you check our last article where we decoded Creative Technologist.
+If you like our column, why don’t you check our last articles where we decoded Creative Technologist, Front End Developer, UI / Graphic Designer, Product Owner and Digital Publishing / Graphic Designer.